Crockpot Chicken and Mushrooms

 This Crockpot Chicken and Mushrooms is a delicious slow cooker recipe, made with chicken thighs, mushrooms and orzo pasta.
 One of our favorite crock pot recipes for an easy weeknight dinner!

 Chicken and mushrooms are a classic combination, conjuring up feelings of comfort food dinners at home.
 Crockpot chicken is a busy parent’s best friend for quick dinners, and this mushroom chicken recipe is no exception.
 Using your crockpot allows you to prep this easy meal ahead of time, so your dinner will be ready when you’re ready to eat on a busy weeknight.

-Chicken thighs are perfect for cooking in your crockpot because they don’t dry out as easily as chicken breasts can – see this slow cooker chicken thighs recipe for another tasty example.
+Chicken thighs are perfect for cooking in your crockpot because they don’t dry out as easily as chicken breasts can – see my easy Slow Cooker Chicken and Potatoes and this slow cooker chicken thighs recipe for two more tasty examples.
 If you prefer to make this mushroom chicken with chicken breasts, see my tips below.